origovi/urinay/README.md

   Figure 3: Urinay's path+tracklimits
 </p>

-## 7. Safety considerations
+## 7. Considerations
 The following considerations have been taken into account when design and implementation of Urinay:
+1. Cone position gets more accurate when car comes close to cones: It is assumed that the closer a cone is, the more probable it is that this cone has the real position.
+The algorithm is constantly updating the cones (and the path).
+This way the path just ahead of the car always is as accurate as possible.
+2. Calculated path considered behind the car is always right: Cones belonging to a sector the car already went through may also move (due to perception).
+In this case, since the car has already been there, it is no further re-calculated.
+3. Car may go off-track (or run over cones): Due to control or mechanical issues, the car may deviate from the calculated path.
+It is very important that the path does not follow the car (we want the car to go back to the correct path).
+To do so (and also achieving consideration 2.), the path is always calculated FROM the midpoint closest to the car.
-1. No abusive use of pointers: In the program there are some places where data is duplicated with the intention to maintain modularity, make a procedure easier to undersand or to avoid a possible invalid pointer.
+4. No abusive use of pointers: In the program there are some places where data is duplicated with the intention to maintain modularity, make a procedure easier to undersand or to avoid a possible invalid pointer.
-2. Maximum computating time guarantee: For this application, a solution which takes too long to compute is not realistic.
+5. Maximum computating time guarantee: For this application, a solution which takes too long to compute is not realistic.
 This is the algorithm that "tells" the car the track path, if it takes too long, the car may crash into the cones.
-To avoid that 3 mechanisms are used:
+To avoid it, 3 mechanisms are used:
     - Tree height limit: The height of the search tree will always be limited to a parameter (usually 10, at maximum).
     - Tree sons numer limit: The number of next possible points will be cut down to a parameter (usually 2).
     - Computing time limit: Even if the mentioned restrictions are not sufficent to guarantee, a time limit for every tree search is applied.
 This way, if a particular search takes too long, e.g. when too many cone false positives are given, the best option when the time limit is hit will be considered as valid.